BB-Media-IT/Data-Hub/README.md

 - [Awards](#awards)
 - [Top Ten](#top-ten)

+👋 For more products or information, please feel free to [click here](mailto:hello@bb-media.com)!
+We'd love to help you.

 ## Streaming Availability
 Discover a comprehensive database of movies, series, and episodes available on-demand (OD) in more than 200 regions.
 Our offering includes a detailed breakdown of business models such as SVOD, AVOD, TVOD, and TVE. ['Content Pulse'](https://bb-media.com/streaming/) provides normalized metadata, while 'Streaming Availability' offers raw data, showcasing how each service communicates its content with universal IDs and enriched with BB Media’s intelligent metadata.